diegocoxta/diegocosta.me/content/pages/index-en.md

 language: en
 ---

-I am an engineering manager who loves the intersection of computers and people.
-I spend my days helping tech teams achieve their maximum potential.
+I'm an engineering manager who loves the intersection of computers and people.
+I spend my days helping tech teams reach their maximum potential.

-Currently, at Nubank, I am working to simplify our users' relationship with their financial lives by providing a simple yet powerful mobile experience.

-You can find more about me here:
+My areas of expertise include engineering leadership, people management, software engineering, and D&I. I'm currently working as an Engineering Manager at @nubank, and I'm always happy to talk about tech or people management.

+I have extensive experience with Javascript-based technologies such as React, React Native, Gatsby, GraphQL, and Node, but I'm always eager to learn new things.
+Currently, I'm learning about Clojure and its ecosystem, some distributed systems concepts, improving my english and learning how to play bass.

+If you'd like to learn more about me, check out the links below!

 - [Linkedin](https://linkedin.com/in/diegocoxta)
 - [Github](https://github.com/diegocoxta)